 Steve Jobs said, “You’ve got to start with the customer experience and work back toward technology — not the other way around.”

-It’s easy to get caught up in the requirements and complex systems that go into delivering an optimal experience, but if we don’t initially create the front-facing user value, then we risk alienating our user base or are forced to start all over again.
+It’s easy to get caught up in the requirements and complex systems that go into delivering an optimal experience.
+If you don’t initially understand and focus on the foundation of creating user value, you risk alienating our user base, creating a product without value or having to start the process all over again.

-Measuring a good user experience isn’t just about KPIs; it’s about engaging your users in an ongoing conversation.
-Whether you're maintaining a quality user experience or undertaking an enterprisewide digital transformation, the job is never finished.
-It requires keeping a pulse on the foundation of site (business or product) objectives and user needs.
+Measuring a good user experience isn’t just about KPIs, it’s about engaging your users in an ongoing conversation.
+Whether you're already maintaining a quality user experience or undertaking an enterprise-wide digital transformation, the job is never finished.
+It requires constant communication and feedback loops to ensure you deliver on your business or product objectives — and your users’ ever-changing needs.